-- (i) to summarise the pre-requisite material (the locations of the pre-requisite material are given below); - (ii) to provide a first pass through the main topics covered in the module (of course, the second pass through the main topics of the module will be during the APTS week itself).
-Most of the pre-requisite material is in Chapter 1.
+- (i) to summarise the prerequisite material (the locations of the prerequisite material are given below); - (ii) to provide a first pass through the main topics covered in the module (of course, the second pass through the main topics of the module will be during the APTS week itself).
+Most of the prerequisite material is in Chapter 1, but you are also strongly encouraged to study §2.3.
 However, Chapter 1 also contains more advanced material so please do not be surprised or alarmed if there are a number of topics or results you have not seen before.
 My advice is to read through the notes, trying to understand as much as you can, but identifying those topics, sections or subsections that you have difficulty with.
 I will be happy to respond to questions on the notes before the APTS week; my email address is given below.
 Alternatively, please feel free to save your questions for the APTS week itself.
-The following subsections of the notes constitute pre-requisite material:
+The following subsections of the notes constitute prerequisite material:

-- §1.2.1 on modes of convergence in probability theory;

-- §1.2.2 on laws of large numbers and the central limit theorem in the onedimensional case (note: this subsection goes beyond pre-requisite material, with coverage of multivariate limit theorems, which are straightforward generalisations of their univariate versions, and topics such as the delta method);

-- §1.2.4 on o(.), O(.), $o_p(.)$ and $O_p(.)$ notation;

-- §1.3.1 on Taylor expansions in the univariate and multivariate cases (note: the index notation may be unfamiliar);

-- §1.4.1 on exponential families;

-- §1.5.1 on likelihoods;

-- §1.5.2 on score functions;

-- §1.5.4 on sufficiency;

-- §1.6 on Bayesian inference.
+- §1.2.1 on modes of convergence in probability theory; - $\S 1.2.2$ on laws of large numbers and the central limit theorem in the 1D case (note: this subsection goes beyond prerequisite material with coverage of multivariate limit theorems, which are straightforward generalisations of their univariate versions, and topics such as the delta method); - §1.2.4 on o(.), O(.), $o_p(.)$ and $O_p(.)$ notation; - §1.3.1 on Taylor expansions in the univariate and multivariate cases (note: the index notation may be unfamiliar); - §1.4.1 on exponential families; - §1.5.1 on likelihoods; - §1.5.2 on score functions and information; - §1.5.4 on sufficiency; - §1.6 on Bayesian inference; - §2.3 on asymptotic normality of maximum likelihood estimators.